valecase4/GarminHealthInsights/README.md

 ``script.py``: This script handles the interaction with the GarminConnect API.
 It fetches raw data such as heart rate, steps, and sleep data for further processing. <br>
 ``main.ipynb``: A Jupyter Notebook for performing statistical analysis, visualizing trends, and generating insights using the cleaned data.<br>
 ``.env``: A file for securely storing sensitive information, such as API credentials (email and password).
 This file is excluded from version control for security purposes.

+### Project Goals: Exploring Heart Rate Trends

+This project focuses on analyzing heart rate data collected from Garmin devices to uncover meaningful insights about daily activity, sleep patterns, and physical performance.
+By leveraging data analysis techniques, we aim to answer key questions related to heart rate behavior and its correlation with lifestyle factors.

+#### Key Questions:
+1. __What are the average, minimum, and maximum heart rate values on a daily basis?__
+2. __How does heart rate differ during sleep compared to waking hours?__
+3. __How does nighttime heart rate change on days with physical activity?__
+4. __Is there a correlation between the number of steps taken and the average heart rate?__